pingcap/tidb-operator/deploy/aws/README.md

 $ terraform apply
 ```

-It might take 10 minutes or more for the process to finish.
+It might take 10 minutes or more to finish the process.
 After `terraform apply` is executed successfully, some useful information is printed to the console.
-You can access the `monitor_endpoint` address (printed in output) using your web browser to view monitoring metrics.
+You can access the `monitor_endpoint` address (printed in outputs) using your web browser to view monitoring metrics.

-A successful deploy will print output like:
+A successful deployment will give the output like:

 ```
 Apply complete!
 Resources: 67 added, 0 changed, 0 destroyed.